Skip to main content

 It showed that the Held eVest (which uses an In&Motion airbag) caused 4% less deflection than the Alpinestars Tech-Air 5, but that the Helite E-Turtle 2 reduced it by a further 20%.

-However, there are two important points to note here… This was a limited test that didn’t include any airbags that are certified to EN1621-4 at the chest (this Alpinestars model is, to the best of my knowledge, only certified at the back), so we can’t gather any useful comparison data from it.
+However, there are two important points to note here… This was a limited test that didn’t include any airbags that are certified to EN1621-4 at the chest (this Alpinestars model is only certified at the back), so we can’t gather any useful comparison data from it.
 Plus, the technicians carrying out this test pointed out that the gas cartridge of the Helite – a hard component – is located on the right side of the chest over the bladder and hence contributed to the result.
 They say this is not a bad thing in principle, but the obvious question remains of what would happen if the rider didn’t strike the surface at a perfectly flat angle as in this test.
 If the left side of the chest hit before the right, the cartridge and mechanism wouldn’t be involved in the impact.

 Data shows that in some cases airbags certified to EN1621-4 can achieve high levels of protection against kerb-type AND flat impacts, so introducing the CRITT protocol – which entirely ignores impacts with objects such as handlebars, fences, kerb edges etc – does not help riders make informed choices.